austintheriot/digital-portfolio-1/README.md

 # Austin Theriot's Portfolio

+## About
 Hello!
-This is my front-end developer portfolio.
-You can see it live at https://austintheriot.com/
+This is my old digital front-end developer portfolio.
+You can find my new portfolio [here](https://github.com/austintheriot/digital-portfolio) or see it live at https://austintheriot.com.